opencog/atomspace/opencog/README.md

 data, a different mechanism is provided: this associates one or more "values" to an atom; the values are indexed by a "key" (which is an Atom).
-The values can be a vector of floats, a vector of strings, or a vector of values; yet more kinds of values could be defined, if desired.
+The values can be a vector of floats, a vector of strings, or a vector of values.
+They can also be dynamically time-varying, such as audio or video streams.
+Yet more kinds of values could be defined, if desired.

 Values differ from Atoms in that they are not indexed in the AtomSpace, which means that they cannot be searched-for by content.
 Unlike Atoms,